AdobeDocs/experience-platform.en/help/datastreams/configure-dynamic-datastream.md

 By default, the Experience Platform Edge Network sends all the events that reach a datastream to all the Experience Cloud [services](configure.md#add-services) that you have enabled for your datastreams.
 This might not always be the ideal workflow for you, depending on your use cases.

-This is where dynamic datastream configurations come into play.
-A dynamic datastream configuration is a set of rules that you define for each service enabled for your datastream, which dictate what Experience Cloud solution should receive which type of data.
+Dynamic datastream configurations address this concern through user-configurable sets of rules that you define for each service enabled for your datastream, which dictate what Experience Cloud solution should receive each type of data.

 ## Prerequisites {#prerequisites}